Browse CIRO Exam Guides: CIRE, RSE, Trader, Supervisor & Derivatives

 Role of Traders and Trade Execution

 Chapter 3 follows the official CIRO Trader Exam syllabus element Role of Traders and Trade Execution.
-This domain carries 10 questions (~10%), so your study depth should reflect both its weighting and how often it drives scenario-based trading judgments.
+This element carries 10 questions (~10%), so your study depth should reflect both its weighting and how often it drives scenario-based trading judgments.

 The strongest exam answers in this chapter usually do two things well: they classify the situation correctly before choosing an action, and they connect the rule to the actual trading-desk consequence such as order handling, supervision, documentation, escalation, or post-trade control.